 Twenty four people tested positive for the virus, Tokyo organisers said.
 They also said two Olympic-related people from overseas with COVID-19 had been hospitalised but neither case was serious.

-JULY 26: The Dutch men's tennis doubles team withdrew from the Tokyo Games after one of the pair, Jean-Julien Rojer, tested positive for COVID-19, the International Tennis Federation said.
+JULY 26: The Dutch men's tennis doubles team withdrew from the Games after one of the pair, Jean-Julien Rojer, tested positive for COVID-19, the International Tennis Federation said.

 Fifteen people including three athletes tested positive, Tokyo organisers said.

 JULY 25: Dutch rowing coach Josy Verdonkschot tested positive for coronavirus and went into a 10-day quarantine, the Netherlands Olympic Committee said.

 Ten people, including two athletes and one member of the media, also tested positive for coronavirus, the organisers said.